bokulich-lab/q2-fondue/tutorial/tutorial.md

 ## Other q2-fondue functionalities
 ### Fetching **only** metadata
 We might just want to gain more insight into the metadata of a specific study.
-Also for this action we can start with TSV a file with accession number of BioProject or individual Runs.
+Also for this action we can start with TSV a file with accession number of BioProjects, Studies or individual Runs.

 ```shell